hexbatch/hexbatch-core-flow/README.md

 dropzone at https://docs.dropzone.dev/ for uploading files

+Tempus Dominus at https://getdatepicker.com/ for chosing date time

+SimpleLightbox at https://simplelightbox.com/ for showing original image when clicking on thumbnail

+Chroma JS at https://gka.github.io/chroma.js/  to convert from named colors to hex

 ### installation uses npm
  Run `npm i` to install js dependencies that are not saved in the repo

 ## Environmental Notes

-The database connection is set as constants in the flow-config.php (not included in the repo):
+The database connection is set as constants in the config/database.yaml (not included in the repo) but example at config/database-example.yaml , so can copy, fill that in, and rename

 ### php ini and xdebug